observerly/skysolve/README.md

 ### Why SkySolve?

-### Exceptional Precision & Performance
+#### Exceptional Precision & Performance

 Enhanced Precision: Leverages prior pointing information to improve the accuracy of plate solving.
 When combined locally with the GAIA DR3 catalog, it can achieve sub-arcsecond precision within ~<100ms on a modern CPU.

 #### Zero Dependencies

-Seamless Integration: Easily incorporate into your projects without the need to manage additional libraries, interoperating with C or C++ modules, simplifying deployment and maintenance.
+Seamless Integration: Easily incorporate into your projects without the need to manage additional libraries or interoperating with C or C++ modules, simplifying deployment and maintenance.

 #### High Performance